Niccatania/react_Portfolioworld/README.md

 # react_Portfolioworld
 [![PyPi license](https://badgen.net/pypi/license/pip/)](https://pypi.com/project/pip/)

-This rendering of my portfolio is done using React.
-It accomplishes the use of a React to create a Single-Page applicatiion that uses a navbar to populate different components on the page.
-We make this happpen with component reuse and consditional rendering
+This rendering of my portfolio uses React to create a Single-Page application that implements a navbar to populate different components on the page.
+We make this happen with component reuse and conditional rendering

 ## Deployed App
 Deployed using GitHub pages